 Some pharmacological studies have been done to suggest the extract has promise in supporting the treatment of some of the above conditions.

-Passionflower’s ability to moderate heart arrhythmia may stem from its calming effects since periods of acute stress can have an adverse effect on heart health.
+Passionflower’s ability to help with heart support from its calming effects in periods of acute stress can have an adverse effect on heart health.

 More research is needed to provide scientific evidence of Passionflower’s full capabilities as an herbal supplement.
-In the meantime, Passionflower provides hope to the many people who are seeking a gentle way to induce sleep or reduce stress.*
+In the meantime, Passionflower provides hope to the many people who are seeking a gentle way to help with sleep and stress support.*